-The Group measures liquidity as the sum of "Cash and cash equivalents" on-demand cash deposits at financial institutions, and short and long-term credit facilities that remain undrawn at the end of the period, i.e., credit facilities granted by financial institutions that may be drawn on by the Company on the terms, in the amount and subject to the other conditions agreed in the contract.
+The Group measures Liquidity as the sum of "cash and cash equivalents" on-demand cash deposits at financial institutions, and short and long-term credit facilities that remain undrawn at the end of the period, i.e., credit facilities granted by financial institutions that may be drawn on by the Company on the terms, in the amount and subject to the other conditions agreed in the contract.

-Operating investments
+Operating investments (investments)

-Group Management uses this APM to measure each period's investment effort and allocation by business segment, reflecting operating investments by the various Group business units.
+Group Management uses this APM to measure each period's investment effort and allocation by business segment, reflecting operating investments by the various Group business units (including accrued and unpaid investments).
 The figure includes joint ventures or other companies managed operationally as joint ventures.

-Investments may be presented as organic (acquisition of projects, assets or companies for the expansion of the Group's activities) or inorganic (funds invested in the development or maintenance of the Group's projects and assets).
+Investments may be presented as organic (funds invested in the development or maintenance of the Group's projects and assets) or inorganic (acquisition of projects, assets or companies for the expansion of the Group's activities).
 This distinction is useful in understanding how the Group's Management allocates its resources and allows for a more reliable comparison of investment between periods.